hotmeshio/sdk-typescript/services/collator/README.md

 ### 7.2 Increment the GUID attempt counter

 In the same transaction that incremented the activity Leg2 entry counter, persist the returned value as the initial value for the GUID ledger *if the GUID ledger does not exist*.
-Transactional, conditional SQL should be generated for this one step that allows for incrementing by +1 and using the returned (RETURNING) value and inserting as the Guid Ledger if it does not yet exist (or return its value if it does), returning a final, single value which is the value for the GUID ledger representing its ordinal position as originally assigned the very first time it was processed.

 ## 8) Leg2 Step-Level Idempotency